ComaToes/ftl-profile-editor/README.md

 -----
 * Exit FTL.
 The game must NOT be running.
 * Run the FTLProfileEditor-vXX.jar.
 * On the first run, you may be prompted to locate your FTL data file.
-This is called "data.dat" and is located in the "resources" directory under your FTL install.
-If you're running FTL on Windows using Steam or GOG, this file should be located automatically.
+This is called "data.dat" in the "resources" directory under your FTL install.
+In most cases, this should be located automatically.
-* Open a profile or saved game.
+* Open a profile (prof.sav) or saved game (continue.sav).
 * Make any desired changes.
 * Save, and close the editor.
 * Fire up FTL and try out your new ship.